Skip Breadcrumb Links

 If You Recently Arrived in Canada

-If you gave Citizenship and Immigration Canada (CIC) an address in Canada, but you left before the card was mailed to you, you can ask your family or friends who live at that address to send you the PR card.
+If you gave Immigration, Refugees and Citizenship Canada (IRCC) an address in Canada, but you left before the card was mailed to you, you can ask your family or friends who live at that address to send you the PR card.
 You can then re-enter Canada with your PR Card.
 However, if you do this, you are taking a risk.

 This Travel Document can only be used once.
 You are not guaranteed to get the Travel Document, if you apply.
 It is up to the officer at the visa office to decide if you will get it or not.

 For More Information